Preparing the Substrate

 I visit my bags every few days and they seem to appreciate the extra care.
 Try not to move them too much and keep a keen eye out for mycelial growth and contaminants.
 Separate any bags that appear in ill health and place them in isolation.

 Pinning & Fruiting your mushrooms

-Lions mane will need a well ventilated, 85 – 90% RH space to thrive in with 12 hours light a day.
+Lion’s Mane will need a well ventilated, 85 – 90% RH space to thrive in, with 12 hours light a day.
 Pinning temperature is around 16 degrees Celsius and fruiting at 18 degrees Celsius.
-For Lions mane, only make 1 or 2 small holes in your substrate bag.
-The shape of the hole will determine the shape of the fruit. a perfect pin hole will produce a pompom shaped mushroom. rarely have I had any good harvest after the second flush.
+For Lion’s Mane, only make 1 or 2 small holes in your substrate bag.
+The shape of the hole will determine the shape of the fruit.
+A perfect pin hole will produce a pompom shaped mushroom.
+I have rarely had any good harvest after the second flush.